Frustrating, isn’t it?

 As a blogger you’re accustomed to setting the direction of your blog.
 And as the owner of a shiny new Facebook group you’ll probably have strong ideas about how you want the community to grow.

 As a result, it can be difficult to let the conversation in your group happen organically.

 However, effective communities aren’t run by dictators, so instead of trying to control everything, let the conversations unfold organically.

 When I first started my Facebook group, a discussion arose around monetizing a blog and one member recommended advertising.
-I strongly disagree with blog ads as a monetization strategy for most blogs, so I linked to my post on BBT that explains why.
+I strongly disagree with blog ads as a monetization strategy for most blogs, so I linked to my post on Smart Blogger that explains why.